 How are crimes investigated?
 Following up on a crime relies upon a time tested formula.
 Witnesses and victims are interviewed, evidence is seized and processed, and once identified and located, suspects are interrogated.
 While this seems like a simple formula, and it is portrayed as such on television, it is a very intensive process which relies specifically on two things, the police department which provides skilled practitioners including officers and detectives to investigate crimes, and a community which supports the department and is willing to provide information about crimes.

 A well informed public provides substantial assistance to law enforcement.
-I encourage all who visit this page to also visit: Crime Stoppers, Neighborhood Watch and our Facebook page for information on current topics and cases. you have any questions regarding the operations of the Investigations Division, feel free to call me.
+I encourage all who visit this page to also visit: Crime Stoppers and our Facebook page for information on current topics and cases.
+If you have any questions regarding the operations of the Investigations Division, feel free to contact me.